 Where to Go

-- If you believe you have been the victim of discrimination in the City of New York, you may file a complaint with the Law Enforcement Bureau of the NYC Commission on Human Rights, located at 40 Rector Street, 10th Floor, in lower Manhattan.
+- If you believe you have been the victim of discrimination in the City of New York, you may file a complaint with the Law Enforcement Bureau of the NYC Commission on Human Rights, located at 100 Gold Street, Suite 4600, in lower Manhattan.
 Commission services are free of charge.

 - You cannot file a complaint with the NYC commission on Human Rights if you have already filed the same complaint with the NYS Division of Human Rights, the Equal Employment Opportunity Commission, or in any court.